tensorflow/tfjs-website/source/tutorials/import-keras.md

 Many of the [TensorFlow.js Examples](https://github.com/tensorflow/tfjs-examples) take this approach, using pretrained models that have been converted and hosted on Google Cloud Storage.

-Note that you refer to the entire model using the model.json filename.  `loadModel` fetches model.json, and then makes additional HTTP(S) requests to obtain the sharded weight files referenced in the model.json weight manifest.
-This approach allows all of these files to be cached by the browser (and perhaps by additional caching servers on the internet), because the model.json and the weight shards are each smaller than the typical cache file size limit.
+Note that you refer to the entire model using the `model.json` filename.  `loadModel(...)` fetches `model.json`, and then makes additional HTTP(S) requests to obtain the sharded weight files referenced in the `model.json` weight manifest.
+This approach allows all of these files to be cached by the browser (and perhaps by additional caching servers on the internet), because the `model.json` and the weight shards are each smaller than the typical cache file size limit.
 Thus a model is likely to load more quickly on subsequent occasions.

 ## Supported features